 A personal loan is typically an unsecured loan that can be used for any purpose.

 Personal loans are offered by online lenders, banks and credit unions.
-They typically have two- to seven-year repayment terms and APRs as low as 3.99%.
-Some lenders charge origination fees, and some also charge prepayment penalties, though it is possible to find loans without either.
+They typically have two- to seven-year repayment terms.
+Some lenders charge origination fees, and some also charge prepayment penalties, though it’s possible to find loans without either.

 What is an auto loan?